cyang-kth/fmm/README.md

 ### Output

-The output of program `ubodt_gen` is a CSV file containing the following information:
+The output of program `ubodt_gen` is a CSV file or a Binary file, which is automatically detected from the file extension `csv` or `bin`.
+Binary file can be used to save space in case of a large road network.

+The CSV file contains the following information:
 - source: source (origin) node
 - target: target (destination) node
 - next_n: the next node visited after source in the shortest path